jacob-leider/CSDS-391/hw1/README.md

 ## Programming Questions

 ### Exercise 3: State Representation.
 See the class "State" in main.py.
-A state is represented as a list of 9 integers (0-9).
+A state is represented as a list `values` of 9 integers (0-9).
 The index of a value determines the position of the tile whose number is given by the value.
 Indices correspond to positions of the eight puzzle as follows.

 | <!-- -->    | <!-- -->   | <!-- -->    |
 |---|---|---|